luciopaiva/luciopaiva.github.io/articles/find-the-next-power-of-two/index.md

         return 1 << (log2 === log2Trunc ? log2Trunc : log2Trunc + 1);
     }

+*Note: in case `~~` looks cryptic to you, it is an old Javascript trick to truncate float values. `~` is just a bitwise not.
+The trick is that every time you run a bitwise operation on a number, Javascript automatically converts it to an integer value, truncating it.
+So you just need to negate it twice to get the original value floored.*

 Now let's run a jsperf test on it and see the results.
 Here are the results for `value` set to 31:

 ![Power-of-two of low values](jsperf-1-5.png)